 You don’t have to be stuck with the default blue arrow.
 Similar (but not as nice) as Waze, Google Maps will let you change it to one of three vehicles: a red car, green pickup truck, or a yellow SUV.
 Simply set yourself up with a route to navigate and tap the arrow (or dot) that represents you.
 Nice and easy.

-Desktop users don't have to live with the current, most up to date Street View imagery.
+You don't have to live with the current, most up to date Street View imagery.
 They can 'time travel' so to speak, and check out what a particular location looked like at different points in time.
 Or for as long as Google has been collecting Street View data, anyway.

-Simply drag the little yellow figure from the bottom right corner to enter Street View, and in the top left you’ll see a black box with a drop down menu next to a little clock.
+On desktop simply drag the little yellow figure from the bottom right corner to enter Street View, and in the top left you’ll see a black box with a drop down menu next to a little clock.
 Clicking it brings up a scroll bar that lets you go back and see exactly how an area looked on previous Google Van visits.

 Go hands-free with Google Assistant